 By Barbara Close

-This book has a great balance between information on skin care, information on how to make your own organic ingredients and the recipes to use them in.
+This Skin care book reviews has a great balance between information on skin care, information on how to make your own organic ingredients and the recipes to use them in.

 The skin care section is divided into stress reactive, hormone reactive, environment reactive, and mature, this is a lot like Nicholas Perricone's brake down of skin types.
 Which I like because your skin is always changing.